Vision and Mission

 The CCE seeks to advance the public purpose of liberal arts education.

 In collaboration with faculty, staff, and communities beyond the campus, we co-create community-engaged learning experiences to develop students into engaged citizens who invest their liberal arts education in the public good.

 Community Engagement: Collaborative efforts to invest in the common good, contributing to the quality of life and shared democratic futures of communities within and beyond campus.

-Community-Based Research (CBR): Research that invests the pursuit of knowledge in the public good.
-This research is co-created by faculty and/or students, and the communities most impacted by the issue, and ensures that knowledge is applied to and leads to social action.
+Community-Engaged Research (CER): Research that invests the pursuit of knowledge in the public good.
+Co-created by academics and communities impacted by the issue or practitioners, this research aims to produce actionable knowledge – that which leads to desired social change.

 We work to cultivate a sense of shared responsibility for addressing collective problems and realizing collective visions, recognizing that we each have a stake in one another's futures.